peteroupc/peteroupc.github.io/randmisc.md

 The algorithms given earlier in this section have a disadvantage: the desired error tolerance has to be made known to the algorithm in advance.
 To generate a quantile to any error tolerance (even if the tolerance is not known in advance), a rejection sampling approach is needed.
 For this to work:

-- The target distribution's probability density function, or a function proportional to it, must be known.
-This is called the density function in the rest of this section.
+- The target distribution must have a probability density function (PDF), as is the case with the normal and exponential distributions.
-- The density function must be continuous "almost everywhere" and bounded from above (see also (Devroye and Gravel 2020\)[^34]).
+- That PDF, or a function proportional to it, must be known, must be bounded from above, and must be continuous "almost everywhere" (the set of discontinuous points is "zero-volume", that is, has Lebesgue measure zero) (see also (Devroye and Gravel 2020\)[^34]).

 Here is a sketch of how this rejection sampler might work:

 1. After using one of the algorithms given earlier in this section to sample digits of _x_ as needed, let _a_ and _b_ be _x_'s upper and lower bounds.
 Calculate lower and upper bounds of the quantiles of _f_(_a_) and _f_(_b_) (the bounds are \[_alow_, _ahigh_\] and \[_blow_, _bhigh_\] respectively).
-2. Given the density function, sample a uniform PSRN, _y_, in the interval \[_alow_, _bhigh_\] using an arbitrary-precision rejection sampler such as Oberhoff's method (described in an [**appendix to the PSRN article**](https://peteroupc.github.io/exporand.html#Oberhoff_s_Exact_Rejection_Sampling_Method)).
+2. Given the target function's PDF or a function proportional to it, sample a uniform PSRN, _y_, in the interval \[_alow_, _bhigh_\] using an arbitrary-precision rejection sampler such as Oberhoff's method (described in an [**appendix to the PSRN article**](https://peteroupc.github.io/exporand.html#Oberhoff_s_Exact_Rejection_Sampling_Method)).
 3. Accept _y_ (and return it) if it clearly lies in \[_ahigh_, _blow_\].
 Reject _y_ (and go to the previous step) if it clearly lies outside \[_alow_, _bhigh_\].
 If _y_ clearly lies in \[_alow_, _ahigh_\] or in \[_blow_, _bhigh_\], generate more digits of _x_, uniformly at random, and go to the first step.
 4. If _y_ doesn't clearly fall in any of the cases in the previous step, generate more digits of _y_, uniformly at random, and go to the previous step.